Edinburgh and Northern Railway: The Edinburgh and Northern Railway authorised

-The Bill for the Edinburgh and Northern Railway was passed on 11 June 1845, and the Company was incorporated on 31 July 1845.
+The bill for the Edinburgh and Northern Railway was passed as the Edinburgh and Northern Railway Act 1845 (8 & 9 Vict. c. clviii) on 11 June 1845, and the company was incorporated on 31 July 1845.
 The authorised extent was from Burntisland to Perth, with a branch to Cupar, and a short Kirkcaldy harbour branch.
 The line was required to be double track throughout, a financial burden the young company had hoped to avoid.

 Tenders for the construction were soon invited, and negotiations with the Duke of Buccleuch resulted in the company adopting the Granton ferries and associated terminals.
-A short connection to the small harbour at Pettycur was included in the first contract: Parliamentary approval was obtained retrospectively in 1846.
+A short connection to the small harbour at Pettycur was included in the first contract: the Edinburgh and Northern Railway (Pettycur Harbour Branch and Deviation) Act 1846 (9 & 10 Vict. c. lxxix) was obtained retrospectively.
 Pettycur was a few miles east of Burntisland in the natural shelter of a promontory, and some of the construction materials were landed there.
 Sixteen locomotives, shortly increased to 26, were ordered from R and W Hawthorn, and rolling stock was also ordered.
 In addition passenger and cargo ferryboats were ordered.

 The Edinburgh, Leith and Granton Railway

 The Edinburgh and Northern Railway was authorised to build its lines in Fife, on the northern side of the Firth of Forth; yet to reach Edinburgh its passengers and goods would have to get from one of the harbours on the south side into the city.
 In 1836 the Edinburgh, Leith and Newhaven Railway had been authorised to build a line from Princes Street in Edinburgh to the Forth.
 After some false starts it opened a line from Trinity, close to Newhaven, to Scotland Street, some distance north of Princes Street, in 1842.
-In 1844 it obtained Parliamentary authorisation to extend to Granton Harbour, now seen as a more promising ferry terminal for crossing the Forth, and the Company changed its name to the Edinburgh, Leith and Granton Railway.
+In 1844 it obtained an act of Parliament, the Edinburgh, Leith and Granton Railway Act 1844 (7 & 8 Vict. c. lxxxi) giving authorisation to extend to Granton Harbour, now seen as a more promising ferry terminal for crossing the Forth, and the Edinburgh, Leith and Newhaven Railway changed its name to the Edinburgh, Leith and Granton Railway (EL&GR).